-The business administration (MBA) major will consider applicants who:

-- $\hfill \square$ Meet the requirements for admission to all master's-level programs. - ☐ Submit a current resume.

-Submit three Admission References verifying a minimum of two years of full time work experience or its equivalent and that indicate how professional educational, and life experiences have prepared the applicant to succeed in an MBA program.
+Th e business administration (MBA) major will consider applicants who: Meet the requirements for admission to all master's-level programs.
+Submit a current resume.
+Submit three Admission References verifying a minimum of two years of full-time work experience or its equivalent and that indicate how professional educational, and life experiences have prepared the applicant to succeed in an MBA program.
 Submit the MBA Financial Accounting Admission Prerequisite form.
 Submit a written Statement of Purpose.
-Interview with the MBA program director and admissions committee.
+Interview with the MBA program director and admissions committee. pro bas ority consideration will be given to applicants who complete the application occass by the application deadline.
+Applicants may be considered on a rolling sis with priority given to those who apply before the priority deadline.
+After the applications will be considered on a space-available basis.